Vasile70Tanasa/Vasile70Tanasa/README.md

 - 👋 Hi, I’m @Vasile70Tanasa
-- 👀 I’m interested in programming in Python
+- 👀 I’m interested in programming in Python and Javascript
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently learning Python and Javascript
 - 💞️ I’m looking to collaborate on projects related to Python
 - 📫 How to reach me ...